Auckland Zoo: History and major events

-In February 1911 businessman J.J.
+In February 1911, businessman J.J.
 Boyd purchased 6 acres in Symonds Street, Onehunga for the purpose of establishing Auckland's first zoological facility.
 Boyd had established an earlier zoo in 1910 at Upper Aramoho near Wanganui (in the southern part of New Zealand's North Island).

-Boyd's Onehunga Zoo was a constant source of aggravation for the local council, local residents would complain regularly about the sounds and smells, with regular attempts to close it in the following years by the Council, which prompted a successful run for mayor of Onehunga by Boyd.
-Finally a change in the By-laws by the Onehunga Borough Council forced Boyd to close the zoo in 1922.
-The Auckland City Council used £800 to purchase the remainder of the animals, Boyd had not already sold to other individuals, as the basis for a group that would form the nucleus of the permanent zoo at Auckland's Western Springs.
+Boyd's Onehunga Zoo was a constant source of aggravation for the local council.
+Local residents would complain regularly about the sounds and smells, and the council made regular attempts to close it during the following years.
+This prompted a successful run for mayor of Onehunga by Boyd.

+Finally a change Onehunga Borough Council's by-laws forced Boyd to close the zoo in 1922.
+Auckland City Council used £800 to purchase the remaining animals that Boyd had not already sold to other individuals, as the basis for a group that would form the nucleus of the permanent zoo at Auckland's Western Springs.
 There is still a Boyd Avenue in Royal Oak today.